 - An extensive play with the Oculus Rift VR headsets.
 Notes to self: Best to be sitting down for the roller coaster rides; also ensure stomach is empty before hand.
 Having lots of people on hand to ‘spot’ for the person when they are moving around is handy – that or having a very large, flat lawn :)

 - The Parrot Drone and the SkyController lead to lots of discussions about drones and positive uses for them.
-The Parrot is amazingly easy to fly (not that that stops it getting flown into a tree ;) )
+A lot of what we talked about you can read on https://www.firstclassdrones.ca/. the general consensus was that the Parrot is amazingly easy and fun to fly (not that that stops it getting flown into a tree ;) )

 - The Estimote Beacons SDK caught my attention, and lead me to investigate the Estimote Stickers.
 Beacons seem much more practically usable than Geofencing (see Andrew Frederick’s explanation), especially for home applications.
 I definitely want to check out the Stickers SDK for a bit of homehacking.